 But there is not only Camogli as a gem of Liguria!

-From Camogli, you can get a ferry and after about 30 minutes of scenic sail, you’ll be rewarded by the view of San Fruttuoso.
+From Camogli, you can get a ferry and after about 30 minutes of scenic sailing, you’ll be rewarded with a view of San Fruttuoso.
 That’s a medieval abbey nestled at the foot of sloping mountains.
 It’s built at the edge of the land, directly on a beach.

 The lowest arches of the building host fishermen’s boats and nets.
 The whole area is surrounded by lush vegetation and deep silence